Believe it, or not, dogs can get dandruff too!

 The shampoo is a powerful cleanser, and it’s medicated to relieve scaling and itching caused by skin infections and other skin issues on dogs and cats.

 The formula contains degreasing ingredients to help remove scaly skin and oil from your dog’s coat, as well as skin moisturizers which soothe the skin and a pleasant citrus scent to deodorize your pet.

-Why else is this the best dandruff shampoo for dogs?
 It’s antiseptic, antifungal, soap-free and paraben-free.
 Your dog will be relieved of itching, dandruff and other skin conditions caused by mites, dermatitis and other infections.